Captain Bill Sheehan, The Hackensack Riverkeeper

 Hugh Carola, Program Director

-Captain Hugh Carola holds a Bachelor’s Degree in Political Science from Ramapo College of New Jersey.
-Shortly after graduating in 1980, he began a career in retail management that lasted until 1999.
-During that time Hugh took up birding and nature study; and developed an avocation as an environmental advocate that included ten years’ service as president of The Fyke Nature Association (1993 – 2002).
-He was a founding member of the Bergen Open Space Coalition (BOSCo), the group that helped establish the Bergen County Open Space, Recreation, Historic and Farmland Preservation Trust in 1998.
+Captain Hugh Carola graduated Ramapo College of New Jersey with a BA in Political Science in 1980.
+During the late 80s he took up birding and developed an avocation as an environmental advocate that included ten years’ service as president of the Ramsey, NJ-based Fyke Nature Association (1993 – 2002).
+In 1998 he co-founded the Bergen Open Space Coalition, which established the Bergen County Open Space, Recreation, Historic and Farmland Preservation Trust.

-Hugh’s avocation became his career in January 1999 when he left the retail world to volunteer fulltime at Hackensack Riverkeeper as an assistant to Captain Bill Sheehan.
-In July of that year he was named Coordinator of the Hackensack Meadowlands Preservation Alliance (HMPA).
-Over the next eighteen month under Hugh’s leadership, the ad hoc alliance grew tenfold from twelve to one hundred twenty member groups by January 2001 when its work was deemed complete.
-During that time, Hugh continued to work closely with Capt.
-Bill to expand the community outreach and educational effectiveness of Hackensack Riverkeeper (and he learned how to handle a boat).
+Hugh’s avocation led to a career change in January 1999 when he left retail management to volunteer full-time at Hackensack Riverkeeper.
+In July 1999 Capt.
+Bill Sheehan selected him to serve as Coordinator of the Hackensack Meadowlands Preservation Alliance.
+Under his leadership, that ad hoc group grew tenfold from twelve to one hundred twenty member groups by January 2001 when its work was deemed complete.

-In January 2001, Hugh joined the staff of Hackensack Riverkeeper as program director.
-Since then has overseen the organization’s Eco-Programs which engage upwards of ten thousand people annually.
-In June 2002 Hugh earned his 25-Ton Launch/Tender license from the U.S. Coast Guard (and the right to be called Captain).
-Each year he conducts upwards of 150 Eco-Cruises aboard the Riverkeeper vessel Robert H. Boyle.
-Hugh is also our organization’s wordsmith, writing or editing the majority of Hackensack Riverkeeper’s press releases, policy documents, newsletter articles and official correspondence.
-He leads the Hackensack RiverCreepers – our World Series of Birding team and administers the Becker-Vellekamp Environmental Scholarship.
+That same month he joined the staff of Hackensack Riverkeeper as Program Director.
+In June 2002 he earned his 25-Ton Master’s License from the U.S. Coast Guard.
+Each year he conducts upwards of 150 Eco-Cruises aboard the 30-foot research vessel Robert H. Boyle II and oversees environmental programs that engage over 10,000 people each year.
+Hugh is also Riverkeeper’s wordsmith, writing or editing the majority of the organization’s official correspondence.
+Additionally, he leads the Hackensack RiverCreepers in the World Series of Birding and administers the Ron Vellekamp Environmental Scholarship.

-Currently, Hugh is Hackensack Riverkeeper’s representative to three regional groups: the NYC-based Metropolitan Waterfront Alliance; the Nature Program Cooperative, the Bergen-based association of environmental education providers; and the Harbor Herons & Colonial Waterbirds Working Group, part of the NY/NJ Harbor Estuary Program.
+Hugh represents Hackensack Riverkeeper as a member of four regional groups: the Coalition to Ban Unsafe Oil Trains, the NYC-based Waterfront Alliance; the Bergen-based Nature Program Cooperative, and the Harbor Herons & Colonial Waterbirds Working Group – part of the NY/NJ Harbor Estuary Program.

-Hugh and his wife, Dorothy have been married since 1984 and live in Maywood, NJ.
-They have two grown children – Daniel and Andrew – and a wonderful daughter-in-law Natalie, who is married to Dan.
-The empty-nesters spend their summer vacations each year birding, hiking, boating and enjoying nature in upstate New York, New England and the Canadian Maritimes.
+Hugh’s wife Dorothy teaches high school in Newark, NJ.
+They have been married since 1984 and live in Maywood, NJ.
+They have two grown, married children: Daniel and Andrew.
+The empty-nesters spend their summer vacations each year birding, hiking, boating and enjoying nature & history in New England and Canada.

 Jodi Jamieson, Project Manager